 Teams of Employee Choirs from Top Companies Help Celebrate the Arts, Raise Awareness

-Cincinnati, OH (April 9, 2015)– Last night on April 8, ArtsWave hosted its second annual CincySings event at Cincinnati Music Hall.
-Hosted by artist Drew Lachey, the high-energy evening featured amazing performances by 11 employee choirs from top regional companies for a cheering crowd of more than 1,600.
-Judges Evans Mirages, Kathy Wade, Sara Mackie, and Rodger Pille reviewed the performances and provided commentary throughout the show.
+Last night on April 9, ArtsWave hosted its first-ever CincySings event at the Aronoff Center.
+Hosted by artist Drew Lachey, the high-energy evening featured amazing performances by 11 employee choirs from top regional companies.
+Judges Bob Herzog, Kathy Wade, Pamela Myers, and Casey Hayes reviewed the performances and provided commentary throughout the show.

 For several years, both P&G and Cincinnati Children’s Hospital and Medical Center have run “sing-off” events as part of their ArtsWave workplace giving campaigns, encouraging employees to create small choral groups and take the stage in support of ArtsWave.
-Last year, Melanie Healey, Group President – P&G North America and Chair of the 2014 ArtsWave Community Campaign, suggested expanding the concept to encourage other top regional companies to run internal competitions and then send their winning choirs to face-off in a friendly showdown.
-This year, CincySings expanded to include more companies and more teams, with a Semi-Finals event in March and a tough Wild Card competition hosted by Cincinnati.com.
+This year, Melanie Healey, Group President – P&G North America and Chair of the 2014 ArtsWave Community Campaign, suggested expanding the concept to encourage other top regional companies to run internal competitions and then send their winning choirs to face-off in a friendly showdown.